-The specific Polish sanctions should be lifted if the NATO January 11 conditions for improvement in Poland are satisfied.
-However, our longer-term objective of limiting Soviet options and encouraging systemic change in the USSR must be pursued even if the situation in Poland should improve.
-We will need to engage the Allies in extended discussions and negotiations to achieve a common understanding of the strategic implications of East-West trade.
+Our longer-term objective of limiting Soviet options and encouraging systemic change in the USSR must be pursued even if the situation in Poland should improve.
+Building on the foundation established, we must continue to engage the Allies in extended discussions and negotiations to implement our common understanding of the strategic implications of East-West trade.
 To succeed, our objectives must be precise, realistic and sustainable, and we must assure our Allies that we are seeking a balance of benefits and sacrifices.
-We have already made progress in reaching agreement on some basic considerations of East-West economic policy: that it does not make sense to provide the USSR with technology it can use to enhance its military potential; that it makes no sense to subsidize the Soviet economy, and that we must not contribute to Soviet strategic advantage.
+We have already reached agreement on some basic considerations of East-West economic policy: that it does not make sense to provide the USSR with technology it can use to enhance its military potential; that it makes no sense to subsidize the Soviet economy, that we must not contribute to Soviet strategic advantage, and that trade must proceed on the basis of a strict balance of advantages.

-These basic understandings create the framework in which we can begin to study specific issues in the appropriate fora to set the stage for agreement on a common approach.
+These basic understandings create the framework in which we can study energy, credits, and technology transfer in the appropriate for a to set the stage for agreement on a common approach.
 The program which would flow from this common approach should aim at elements, within the Western purview of influence, currently assisting the Soviet military buildup.
 These include principally Western military-related technology, European markets for Soviet gas and Western subsidized credit.
 The following specific measures would make more difficult the decisions the USSR must make among key priorities in the 1980's: